 On June 21, 2010, the Company entered into an option agreement (the "Option Agreement") with Incline Therapeutics, Inc. ("Incline"), a privately held specialty pharmaceutical company, pursuant to which the Company obtained an exclusive, irrevocable option to acquire Incline during two option periods, and has additional rights after the expiration of the second period.
 Incline is developing IONSYSTM (fentanyl iontophoretic transdermal system), an investigational product candidate intended to provide patient-controlled analgesia for adult inpatients requiring opioids following surgery.
 As consideration for the option, the Company paid Incline a \$3,500,000 upfront option fee in June 2010 and made a second payment of \$3,500,000 in September 2011 upon Incline's receipt of the second tranche of its Series A financing.
 The Company is currently in the second of two option periods, which extends until the earliest to occur of (1) 30 days after the date on which Incline submits a supplemental NDA for IONSYS to the FDA, (2) 30 days after the filing of an initial public offering by Incline, or (3) 42 months after the effective date of the option (December 21, 2013).
 During this second option period, the Company may acquire Incline for an amount not to exceed \$228,000,000, plus payment of an additional amount not to exceed \$57,000,000 upon FDA approval of IONSYS.
-The Company has an exclusive right of first negotiation to acquire Incline for the six-month periods upon the payment of \$2,500,000 to Incline for each period.
+The Company has an exclusive right of first negotiation to acquire Incline for the six-month period following the expiration of the second option period.
+In addition, the Company may elect to extend the second option period for two additional three-month periods upon the payment of \$2,500,000 to Incline for each period.
 Incline will remain primarily responsible for the development of IONSYS.
 However, the Company and Incline have formed a joint development committee to oversee the global development and regulatory approval for the IONSYS product candidate.